ArielGameDev/Roll_It/README.md

-# Hybrid Game
+# Ball Game

-A game development course project; Ariel University.
+A ball game

-An top down ARPG shooter with RTS elements.
-Full game sheet can be found [here](https://github.com/ArielGameDev/Hybrid/blob/main/Hybrid.pdf)